Popov-Lab-UNC/DELi/docs/defining/defining_barcode_schema.rst

 Hamming
 =======
 DELi can handle hamming encoded tags.
-The barcode schema defines which sections are hamming encoded AND which hamming code they are using (see Defining Hamming Codes).
-This specification is done in a seperate section in the json file keyed as 'hamming'
+The barcode schema defines which sections are hamming encoded *AND* which hamming code they are using.
+You do not need specify the hamming code in this section, rather you link it to a hamming code file (see Defining Hamming Codes).

 ::
     {
         "id": "MyExampleSchema",